-The Bank writes off certain loans and advances and investment securities when they are determined to be
+The Bank writes off certain loans and advances and investment securities when they are determined to be uncollectible (see Note 8).

 Credit card receivables that are contractually 180 days past due are automatically written off.

 Designation at fair value through profit or loss